Frequently Asked Questions

 - Miller and Ben - Jazz Tap Master, Triple Threat

-Character shoes for men
+Character shoes for male identifying dancers

 - For larger shoe sizes

 - Male identifying dancers with a shoe size larger than a 13, need to special order ballet shoes from Capezio BEFORE arriving on campus.
 Allow up to 6 weeks for delivery.

 - Female identifying dancers with a shoe size larger than 10, will need to special order, or do an extensive search for shoes.